Somerset Region: Local government

 The Durundur Division was incorporated on 11 November 1879 under the Divisional Boards Act 1879.
 Its name was changed to Esk on 5 June 1880 by proclamation.
 With the passage of the Local Authorities Act 1902, Esk became a shire on 31 March 1903.

 The Shire of Kilcoy, historically part of the Caboolture Division and later the Shire of Caboolture, was proclaimed on 22 February 1912.

 In July 2007, the Local Government Reform Commission released its report and recommended that Esk and Kilcoy amalgamate.
 Both councils opposed the amalgamation.
 On 15 March 2008, the two Shires formally ceased to exist, and elections were held on the same day to elect six councillors and a mayor to the Regional Council.

 Climate

 The Somerset region experiences a humid subtropical climate (Köppen climate classification Cfa) with hot and humid summers and mild to warm winters with cool overnight temperatures.

 Median monthly rain fall at the Esk Post Office in the centre of the Somerset region since records began in 1887 is 76.26 mm.
 The highest recorded annual rainfall was 2166 mm in 1893, the year of the 1893 Brisbane flood also known as the Black February floods.
 By contrast, the rainfall recorded for the year of the 2010–2011 Queensland floods in South East Queensland was 1198.6 mm, but for the period January 2010 to January 2011, the total rainfall was 1758.4 mm.

-Demography

-As at 30 June 2011, the estimated resident population of Somerset Regional was 23,137 persons, or 0.5 per cent of the Queensland's population.
-The Somerset Region's population in 2031 is projected to be 35,245 persons.